WebOrigami/docs/src/content/language/comparison.md

 ```

 - Web URLs like `https://example.com` are valid references in Origami.
+- File paths like `/Users/alice/myProject/data.json` are valid references in Origami.
 - [Scope](scope.html) in Origami is defined more broadly than in JavaScript.
 Code in a JavaScript module can only reference things outside the module via explicit `import` statements.
 Origami expressions can implicitly reference anything within a project.

 ## Basic numbers but no math

 Origami has signed integers and floating point numbers so that you can pass numeric values to functions.
-Beyond that:
+Beyond that, Origami does not currently support:

 - No binary, octal, hex, exponential notation
 - No math operators
 - No logical operators
+- No comparison operators
 - No bitwise operators
 - No ternary operator
 - No nullish coalescing operator

-Origami could potentially support these features; so far they haven't been needed in practice.

 ## String literals